MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/autofill.md

 3. In the **Autofill** section, select **Set up**.

 4. On the **Autofill** panel, in the **Prompt** box, create the prompt.
-The prompt identifies the type of information you want to extract to a column.
+The prompt identifies the type of information you want to extract from a file to a column.
 For some ideas about how to create a prompt for the different column types, see [Starter prompts for different column types](#starter-prompts-for-different-column-types).

    ![Screenshot showing the Autofill panel.](../media/content-understanding/autofill-panel.png)